James Arcene

 James Arcene (c.
 1862 – June 18, 1885) was the youngest person sentenced to death, who was subsequently executed for the crime, in the United States.
-Arcene, a Cherokee, was hanged by the U.S. federal government in Fort Smith, Arkansas, for his alleged role in a robbery and murder committed thirteen years earlier, when he was 10 years old.
+Arcene, a Cherokee, was hanged by the U.S. federal government in Fort Smith, Arkansas, for his role in a robbery and murder committed thirteen years earlier, when he was 10 years old.

-Arcene and a Cherokee man named William Parchmeal noticed William Feigel, a Swedish national, making a purchase in a store.
+The state alleged that Arcene and a Cherokee man named William Parchmeal noticed William Feigel, a Swedish national, making a purchase in a store.
 They followed Feigel when he left, heading for Fort Gibson, and caught up with him about two miles outside of the fort.
-With robbery as a motive, one of the two shot Fiegel six times before crushing his skull with a rock.
-Arcene and Parchmeal then divested Fiegel's corpse of its boots and money, totalling only 25 cents ($ today).

-Arcene was arrested and tried for the robbery and murder of Feigel, but escaped and eluded capture until he was apprehended and executed at the age of 23.
-He and Parchmeal were ultimately caught by Deputy Marshal Andrews, after the case had lain cold for more than ten years.
-"Hanging judge" Isaac Parker presided over the executions, which were held at Fort Smith.
+The state claimed that, with robbery as a motive, one of the two shot Feigel six times before crushing his skull with a rock, and that Arcene and Parchmeal then took a pair of boots and some money off of Feigel's corpse.
+Arcene was arrested, tried by jury, and convicted for the robbery and murder of Feigel.
+He then escaped and eluded capture until he was apprehended in 1864.
+Arcene was executed at the age of 23 in 1885.
+Arcene and Parchmeal were apprehended by Deputy Marshal Andrews.
+"Hanging Judge" Isaac C. Parker presided over the executions, which were held at Fort Smith.

-It is difficult to verify James Arcene's age with complete certainty because there are few surviving census records for Indian Territory in the 1870s and 1880s.
-Primary documents confirm that, after he was captured, James Arcene claimed to have been a child in 1872 when the crime was committed.
-He did not revise that statement when it became clear that that status would not help him in sentencing.
+Arcene claimed that he had committed the killing under duress.
+Arcene stated that day he was living in a house in Tahlequah, Cherokee Nation, with other Cherokees playing cards.
+Parchmeal came to the residence and asked Arcene to walk with him.
+He stated that he and Parchmeal were walking through a prairie and into the road when Parchmeal saw a man, William Feigel, and said to Arcene, "That is the man; shoot him," after which Arcene shot Feigel.
+Parchmeal then dragged Feigel's body out of the road and took his boots and the 25 cents in his pocket.
+Arcene said that he did not know why Parchmeal wanted Feigel dead, and did not know it was wrong due to his age.
+While Parchmeal originally blamed Arcene, he accepted full guilt shortly before his execution, and stated through an interpreter that he was "ready to die".
+Both Arcene and Parchmeal were hanged on June 26, 1885.

 Arcene's case is frequently brought up in discussions of the death penalty for children, and to a lesser degree in discussions of the unfair treatment Native Americans received from the United States government.